TendTo/Whale-watch/README.md

     -H=0.0.0.0:$PORT
 ```
 Where
-- $BROWSER_ADDRESS is the github page address or the address of the machine you are using _Whale watch_ on
+- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on
 - $PORT is the port you want to expose.
 The default one is port 2375
 You will need the contents of the _ca.pem_, _cert.pem_ and _key.pem_ files to connect to the host from the client.
 You may need to stop the docker.service if it is already running with
 ```bash
 sudo systemctl stop docker.service
 ```

-### Learn more
-The complete documentation can be found [here](https://docs.docker.com/engine/install/linux-postinstall/#configure-where-the-docker-daemon-listens-for-connections).
-Additionally, to make the connection secure, you may want to read [this](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket).

 ## Starting in local 💻